 You can also use the "Zoom +" or "Zoom -" buttons, under the slider, to increase or decrease the map size step by step (by factor 1).

-▶ Click on the "FIT zoom" button allows resizing the map to its global size.
+▶ Clicking on the "FIT zoom" button resizes the map to its global size.

 The FIT ZOOM button